shogunxam/CodeSnippets/README.md

 ## A container for any type
 The [Any](Any.cpp) module contains an implementation of a container for any type.
 It's a good replacement of the std::any class introduced with C++17 in case you are obliged to use an older C++ version.

+## A memory binary input stream
+The [MemoryBinaryStream](MemoryBinaryStream.cpp) module contains an implementation of an in memory binary stream.
+It can be used to store data directly in a std::vector where an input stream is required.